ThingSet/thingset.github.io/docs/spec/v0.6/appl_binary_mode.md

 Requests to overwrite the values of data items.

-The device must support a patch request using the same CBOR data type as used in the response of a GET or FETCH request for the given objects.
+The device must support an update request using the same CBOR data type as used in the response of a GET or FETCH request for the given objects.
 Optionally, the device may also accept different data types (e.g. float32 instead of int) and convert the data internally.

 If the data type is not supported, an error status code (`0xAF`) is responded.

 **Example 1:** Disable load output

     Request:
-    07                                      # PATCH
+    07                                      # UPDATE
        04                                   # CBOR uint: 0x04 (parent ID)
        A1                                   # CBOR map (1 element)
           18 60                             # CBOR uint: 0x60 (object ID)